 By Penny at GlobeTrove | Instagram

-If you ever find your way to this part of South India, you have to try the Dosa!
+And when you do find your way to this part of South India, you have to try the Dosa!

 You can never fail with the standard masala dosa.
 This dosa is stuffed with a potato filling and served with chutney and sambar.
 Think of chutney and sambar as kind of dips.